p1ng-request/docs/templates/Notion/Notion_Get_page.md

 **Author:** [Florent Ravenel](https://www.linkedin.com/in/florent-ravenel/)

-This notebook get a page in Notion.
+**Description:** This notebook allows you to quickly and easily create and organize webpages for any purpose.

 ## Input